 VII.
 Leaving Office

-EC or PC officer may submit resignation in writing to chair
+EC or PC officer may submit resignation in writing to Chair

 If Chair resigns, EC to select from within an interim chair within 2 weeks.
 If term is greater than 6months new election to take place

 EC officer is considered resigned if fails to vote 4 consecutive times in EC votes